14 Things to Consider Before You Buy a Restaurant POS System

 6. Can I get real-time insights and reporting?

-Your restaurant POS is packed full of valuable information, and your reports organize that information from you.
-The information you pull from these reports should give you valuable insights for running your restaurant and making more informed decisions, with insights in real time!
+Your restaurant POS is packed full of valuable information, and your reports organize that information for you.
+The information you pull from these reports should give you valuable insights for running your restaurant and making more informed decisions, with insights in real-time!

 Because reports can be such a powerful tool, you’ll want to ask about the reporting your system has.
-Some information you’re able to see in your reports include:
+Some information you’ll want to see in your reports includes:

 While you’re asking about the reports available, you’ll also want to ask how you manage these reports.
 Do you have to go into the building every time you want to pull a report?

-Ask about on-the-go reporting capabilities.
-With this remote access, you can pull and manage reports from anywhere – whether it be in between off-site meetings or from bed for an (well-deserved) day sleeping in.
-Your reports don’t have to be limited to your physical restaurant space!
+Ask about cloud reporting capabilities.
+With this remote access, you can pull and manage reports from anywhere – whether it be in between off-site meetings or from bed for a (well-deserved) day sleeping in.
+Your reports don’t have to be limited to your physical restaurant space.

 Many restaurant POS systems do more than just process and track sales, thanks to some powerful integrations.
 These integrations build out your system functionality while putting valuable hours back into your busy week.

-Here are some integrations you’ll want to ask about.
+Below are some integrations you’ll want to ask about for your business’ POS.

 7. What are your top or most used integrations?

 Consider this answer a free recommendation from restaurant owners already using the restaurant POS software you’re considering.
 This will give you some insight into what people in the industry are finding valuable, expose you to new integrations you didn’t know were available, give you a sense of what’s available for your current needs, and what you’ll have access to as your business grows.

 A lot of restaurant POS systems will have some powerful inventory capabilities and integrations to help minimize that struggle.
 Since inventory is such a large issue for veterans and new restaurant owners alike, it’s crucial to ask about any integrations to make this process smoother.

 9. Can my restaurant POS software link to my accounting software?